 The courses are regularly updated to include up-to-date science and to address current issues.
-They are composed of "core" material and additional higher level material.
+They are composed of compulsory "core" material and a range of options, one of which will be chosen by the class.
 The core parts of the Higher and Standard Level courses are taught together.
 This has the additional advantage that pupils from different scientific domains can share approaches and ideas on the different topics.
 As the biology course may be one of the sole sources to come into contact with experimental sciences, the Standard level course is designed to give a deeper inside into scientific issues protruding into the everyday life of every citizen.
 Topics ranging from environmental questions, such as greenhouse effect and ozone layer, over modern biological technologies, such as genetic engineering and bio-molecular modeling, to ethical issues, such as therapeutic stem cell use and application of GMOs, will be dealt with, enabling the students to understand the scientific workings behind these issues and to make choices as informed citizens.
 The Higher Level course is additionally intended to prepare students for a university course in one of the biological subjects, from biochemistry and molecular biology, over medical and veterinary sciences to environmental biology and genetics.

-The practical part of the biology syllabus consists for both HL and SL students of: regular practical work, an individual investigation and a collaborative science project.
+Both levels include a high degree of hands-on practical laboratory work, as well on the design as on the research part of this.
 The included statistical analysis units enable students to deal with the data analysis of their practical work in a competent manner.
+Additionally, this improves their handling of statistical data in everyday life.
 Each student has to work on an individual investigation which will contribute 20% to the final assessment in the course.
 This work enables students to pursue their personal interests and demonstrate the application of their skills and knowledge.